About

 While I am interested in all bryophilous fungi, my focus is on ascomycetes that express sexual reproductive stages on their hosts.
 I have three streams of long-term, independent research that I conduct in my own time.

-- Bryophilous ascomycetes of Britain and Ireland: floristic studies, species accounts, distribution patterns. – this website is something of a draft ahead of publishing a comprehensive flora, which will take a lot of time.
+1. Bryophilous ascomycetes of Britain and Ireland: floristic studies, species accounts, distribution patterns.
+This website is something of a draft ahead of publishing a comprehensive guide to all species in GBI, which will take a lot of time.

-- Taxonomy and systematics of bryophilous Sordariomycetes, Eurotiomycetes and Leotiomycetes worldwide: morpho-molecular biology. – my taxonomic focus at the moment has been on these little-studied groups, particularly on Leotiomycetes such as Bryoscyphus.
+2. Taxonomy and systematics of bryophilous ascomycetes.
+My taxonomic focus at the moment has been on Leotiomycetes such as Bryoscyphus, as well as the genera Bryocentria and Epibryon.

 Note: this website is a summary of largely unpublished observations – there will be errors and omissions.
 It aims to serve as a gallery of information rather than a definitive, reviewed guide.
 Identifications should always be checked in the primary literature.